watem-sedem/watem-sedem/docs/curve-number.rst

 - :math:`α, β`: tuning parameters (:math:`-`)

-In grid cells at which the rainfall depth P is lower than the initial abstraction I_a, infiltration is simulated following the equation below (Van Oost,2003):
+In grid cells at which the rainfall depth P is lower than the initial abstraction :math:`I_a`, infiltration is simulated following the equation below (Van Oost, 2003):

 .. math::
     \begin{array}{ll}